Warner-Bell/free-gen-ai-bootcamp-2025/sentence-constructor-ja/meta-ai/prompt.md

 - do not provide particles in the sentence structure
 - do not provide tenses or conjugations in the sentence structure
 - remember to consider beginner level sentence structures
-- refernece the <file>sentence-structure-examples.xml</file> for good structure examples
+- refernece the sentence-structure-examples for good structure examples

 ### Clues, Considerations, Next Steps
 - try and provide a non-nested bulleted list
 - talk about the vocabulary but leave out the japanese words because the student can refer to the vocabulary table.
-- refernece the <file>considerations-examples.xml</file> for good consideration examples
+- refernece the considerations-examples for good consideration examples

 ## Teacher Tests

-Please read this file so you can see more examples to provide better output
+Please review the japanese-teaching-tests so you can see more examples to provide better output
-<file>japanese-teaching-test.md</file>

 ## Last Checks

-- Make sure you read all the example files tell me that you have.
+- Make sure you review all the examples, acknowledge when you have.
+- Make sure you review the sentence-structure-examples, acknowledge when you have.
-- Make sure you read the sentence-structure-examples file.
+- Make sure you review the japanese-teaching-tests, acknowledge when you have.
-- Make sure you check how many columns there are in the vocab table.
+- Make sure you check if the proper columns there are in the vocab table.